xwp/site-performance-tracker/README.md

 ### Delay script loading

-Programmatically delay web vitals tracking to improve TBT.
-By default, delay is set to 5000ms, it can be easily modified.
+Programmatically delay web vitals tracking to minimise impact on interactivity.
+By default, an idle callback request is postponed by 5000ms, a value which can be adjusted via a filter:

 ```php
 add_filter( 'site_performance_tracker_web_vitals_delay', function() {